Sigmmma/c20/src/content/general/tools/command-line/readme.md

 ```

 ## Running programs
 Some commands like `cd` and `ls` are shell built-ins.
 Others are actual external programs that are invoked by the shell.
 Typically these programs are located by the shell using the `PATH` environment variable (try running `echo $PATH`), which is a list of directories which contain runnable programs.
-As an example, installing [Invader][] will place its executables in `/usr/bin/` so they can be run in any CWD like `invader-build <arguments>`.
+As an example, installing [Invader](~) will place its executables in `/usr/bin/` so they can be run in any CWD like `invader-build <arguments>`.

-Since we are mainly interested in running Halo and [HEK][] programs like [Tool][], which are Windows programs, you will need to set up [Wine][] to run them on Linux.
+Since we are mainly interested in running Halo and [HEK](~) programs like [Tool](~), which are Windows programs, you will need to set up [Wine][] to run them on Linux.
 This page will not cover how to install and use Wine, but to run an EXE program you will need to invoke it like so:

 ```sh
 # Assuming tool.exe is in the CWD: